Celine Dion: 1990–1992: Unison, Dion chante Plamondon, and Celine Dion

 Also during this time, Dion released the Francophone album Dion chante Plamondon.
 The album consisted mostly of covers, but featured four new songs: "Des mots qui sonnent", "Je danse dans ma tête", "Quelqu'un que j'aime, quelqu'un qui m'aime", and "L'amour existe encore".
-It was originally released in Canada and France during the 1991–1992 period, then later received an international release in 1994, the first French Celine Dion album to do so.
+It was originally released in Canada and France between 1991 and 1992, then later received an international release in 1994, the first French Celine Dion album to do so.
 "Un garçon pas comme les autres (Ziggy)" became a smash hit in France, reaching No. 2 and being certified gold.
 In Quebec, the album was certified Gold the day it was released.

-By 1992, Unison, Céline Dion, and numerous high-profile media appearances had propelled Dion to superstardom in North America.
+By 1992, Unison, Celine Dion, and numerous high-profile media appearances had propelled Dion to superstardom in North America.
 She had achieved one of her main objectives: wedging her way into the Anglophone market and achieving fame.
 However, while she was experiencing rising success in the U.S., her French fans in Canada criticized her for neglecting them.
 She would later rebuff these criticisms at the 1991 Félix Awards show, where, after winning "English Artist of the Year", she openly declined the award.
 She asserted she was—and would always be—a French, not an English, artist.
-Indeed, to this day she speaks English with a noticeable Quebec French accent.
+Indeed, she speaks English with a noticeable Quebec French accent to this day.
 Apart from her commercial success, there were also changes in her personal life, as Angélil, who was 26 years her senior, transitioned from manager to lover.
-However, the relationship was kept a secret as they both feared the public would find their relations inappropriate.
+However, the relationship was kept a secret as they both feared the public would find it inappropriate.